Please Be Advised…

 Your best option would be a car rental or taxi/shuttle service.

 Does Historic Cold Spring Village offer strollers, motorized vehicles or wheelchairs for rent?

 May I bring my dog to HCSV?

 Yes!
-Pets are welcome on the village grounds, but must be kept on a leash.
-When walking pets on the property, please be considerate of other visitors and clean up after your pet.
-Service animals are welcome in the Village buildings but all other animals must be kept outdoors.
-HCSV assumes no responsibility for incidents involving pets.
+Dogs are welcome on the village grounds, but must be kept on a leash.
+When walking dogs on the property, please be considerate of other visitors and livestock and clean up after your dog.
+Service Dogs are welcome in the Village buildings but all other animals must be kept outdoors.
+Please do not allow your dog to harass livestock.
+HCSV assumes no responsibility for incidents involving dogs.

 Can I smoke on Village grounds?